CodeScoring/docs/docs/changelog/on-premise-changelog.en.md

 - Added filter by image tag to Container Images section
 - Added dates of first and last SCA scan to projects list
 - Implemented ability to add projects to existing groups via API, interface and console agent options for users with active flag **Can create CLI projects via API* *
-- The full display of the secret in the section has been moved to a separate window Secrets
+- The full display of the secret in the section has been moved to a separate Secrets window
-- Added installation translation into Russian
+- Updated translation into Russian
 - Added validation of API token update
-- Changed the format of the recommendation field in the SBoM CycloneDX format dump to correctly handle cases where a vulnerability affects several versions of the same library
+- Changed the format of the recommendation field in the SBoM CycloneDX format export to correctly handle cases where a vulnerability affects several versions of the same library
 - Fixed an error creating a task in Jira when a policy is triggered
 - Fixed an error filtering by status in Policy Alerts section when resetting filters
 - URL input errors are now shown after input is complete